-- 3. Highlight the connected Power Strip and press G to enter the "Outlet Configuration" Menu.
+- 1. Press F5 to activate the "Administration Menu." - 2.
+Select option 3, "Channel Configuration," and press Enter. - 3.
+Highlight the connected Power Strip and press G to enter the "Outlet Configuration" Menu.
 The physical outlet number corresponds to the number in the "Ch.
 ID" column. - 4.
 In the "Type" column, highlight an outlet and press Enter to configure the device type: - PWR: This is the default association type and refers to devices not connected to the Paragon II system (a router or a monitor). - CPU: Select this type for all devices connected to the Paragon II system (including "non-server" devices such as Paragon switches). - 5.
-Press → to highlight the name field.
+Press to highlight the name field.
 Then press Enter to configure the name of a device associated with that outlet. - If the type is set to PWR, users will be able to change the name of the device as desired. - If the type is set to CPU, the OSUI will request you to save changes ("Y/N/ESC"), and then displays a "Select Powered Device" menu.
 This is an alphabetized list of all devices connected to the Paragon II system, allowing the user to indicate which device is powered by the newly configured outlet.
 Highlight the desired device and press Enter. - 6.
 The selected device (if any) will be automatically associated with that power outlet.
 The outlet name will be the name of the selected server.
 Press S to save the configuration. - 7.
 Press → to scroll to the next page of the configuration menu for setting security groups for a power outlet.
-See Group Settings (Access Rights) (on page 102) for more information on setting access rights.
+See Group Settings (Access Rights) (on page 116) for more information on setting access rights.
 This allows administrators to limit who is authorized to control power to various devices.
-The default setting for each group on that outlet is "--", which means no accessibility to any user other than the Admin user.
-Note, once a group ID setting is changed, it can never return to the original "--" state.
+The default setting for each group on that outlet is "-- ", which means no accessibility to any user other than the Admin user.
+Note, once a group ID setting is changed, it can never return to the original "-- " state.